 1. Retaining Walls

 Retaining walls are the unsung heroes of landscaping.
 They offer functionality, versatility, and style all in one.
 As you can see from the picture above, it offers all three things.
 The wall holds back soil and prevents it from sliding or eroding away, the trees and different plant life fit in perfectly, and the bricks add curb appeal to your wall’s overall look.
 Retaining walls are the solution your sloped ground has been waiting for.
 From solving slope and erosion problems to creating stunning focal points, it can do just about anything that benefits your landscape.
+Want to plan your retaining wall but don’t like overpriced projects?
+Check our blog on inexpensive retaining wall ideas right here!

 2. Stone Path